Types of welding: applications, advantages, and disadvantages

 - Cannot be used for reactive metals like Aluminum or Titanium

-2. MIG (metal inert gas) welding has many applications
+2. MIG welding has many applications

 MIG or metal inert gas welding is another welding method that uses an electric arc to create welds.
 However, MIG uses a continuous solid wire electrode, which is heated and fed into the weld pool from a welding gun.
-The two base materials are melted together, forming a join.
+The two base materials are melted together, forming a joint.

 In MIG welding, the melted electrode facilitates the joining of the two metals.
 Hence, MIG is ideal for joining dissimilar metals.
 Shielding gas is also supplied through the weld gun to ensure that the weld pool does not interact with the air, oxidizing the weld area.

 Some of the popular applications of MIG welding:

 - Used for most types of sheet metal welding